 We had a hard time believing that Jack Self was his real name, but here’s the important thing about this old man: He pours a mean shot.
 We ordered the shots to commemorate our making it to noon, and we were all feeling pretty proud about the fact that we weren’t dead.

-Jack recommended to us several other early morning bars worth trying out (Club Schmitz, Texas Star), but most were pretty far away and we were too scared to drive those distances.
+Jack recommended to us several other early morning bars worth trying out (Club Schmitz, Texas Star), but most were pretty far away and we were too scared to travel those distances in this inebriated state.

 After finishing another round of beer, we finally headed out to our final destination, Ships Lounge, which sits just a few blocks south of the Crow.
 And — wouldn’t you know it! — we ran into some old friends at Ships.

-Let me tell you: There are few feelings as great as entering a bar at noon and being welcomed with cheers by a group of old, inebriated drunks.
+Let me tell you: There are few feelings as great as entering a bar at noon and being welcomed with cheers by a group of old, inebriated drunks with whom you’d already shared some beers two bars ago.

 Only adding to that great feeling is the fact that Ships is just an incredible dive bar.
-Like the Starlight, it's a beer-, wine- and cash-only establishment.
-But our bartender Louise was really awesome.
+And our bartender, Louis,e was really awesome.

 Whenever you bring up Ships in conversation, people usually bring up the old rule commonly associated with the place — that there’s no cursing allowed and, if you drop any curse words, you’ll be kicked out the door.
 When Louise was asked about the no cursing rule, though, she just laughed.